Post-Operative Instructions

 Swelling

-Facial swelling and bruising is normal following most extractions.
+Facial swelling and bruising is normal following oral surgery.
 You can help reduce the swelling and pain by applying cold compresses to the face for 20 minutes and 10 minutes off for the first 24 hours.
 Remember to sit with your head elevated and sleep with 2-3 pillows.
 After the 3rd day is when swelling usually starts to decline.
 At this point if there is any residual swelling, apply moist heat compresses to the face.

 Rinsing